Cheek: Other animals

 The cheeks are covered externally by hairy skin, and internally by stratified squamous epithelium.
 This is mostly smooth, but may have caudally directed papillae (e.g., in ruminants).
-The mucosa is supplied with secretions from the Buccal glands, which are arranged in superior and inferior groups.
-In carnivores, the superior buccal gland is large and discrete: the Zygomatic gland.
-During mastication (chewing), the cheeks and tongue between them serve to keep the food between the teeth.
+The mucosa is supplied with secretions from the buccal glands, which are arranged in superior and inferior groups.
+In carnivores, the superior buccal gland is large and discrete: the zygomatic gland.
+During mastication, the cheeks and tongue between them serve to keep the food between the teeth.

 Some animals such as squirrels and hamsters use the buccal pouch to carry food or other items.

 In some vertebrates, markings on the cheek area, particularly immediately beneath the eye, often serve as important distinguishing features between species or individuals.

-Buttocks

-Sometimes people refer to the buttocks as the "cheeks", because of their semi-round appearance.